A March Adventure in Iceland: Reykjavík, Mývatn, Vík, & More

 Orlando to IcelandMy first transatlantic flight.

 Well, life doesn’t always go as planned, and I did not sleep at all.
 Did I mention I had a full schedule after arriving?
-Anyways, we arrived at 6:00 AM safe and sound, and I saw through the airplane window what I have wanted to see for years.
+Anyway, we arrived at 6:00 AM safe and sound, and I saw through the airplane window what I had wanted to see for years.
 Snow!
-It was not a lot, just a few chunks of ice here and there on the runway but at that point that was good enough for me.
+It was not a lot, just a few chunks of ice here and there on the runway, but at that point, that was good enough for me.

 After deplaning, I purchased a SIM kit from Nova in one of the gift stores.
 However, after further research, I realized Simmin was probably a better choice (price-wise and because Nova’s mobile app is only in Icelandic).
 Then, we went to pick up our car rental and headed to our first destination: the Blue Lagoon.